kalyanram262/docker-mcp-server/README.md

 # Docker MCP Server

-A Model Context Protocol (MCP) server for managing Docker containers, images, networks, and volumes on your local machine, with Claude Desktop integration.
+A Model Context Protocol (MCP) server for managing Docker containers, images, networks, and volumes on your local machine, with FastAPI HTTP interface.

 ## Features